xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   **Support Telegram Group Topics:**
     *   Maintain independent, **persistent** conversation histories per topic (and the general chat area) if `SEPARATE_TOPIC_HISTORIES` is enabled.
     *   Operate its "free will" mode contextually within each topic/general area.
-    *   Allow **administrators** to activate/deactivate the bot for listening to all messages within a specific topic.
+    *   Allow **group administrators** to activate/deactivate the bot for listening to all messages within a specific topic.
     *   Target tools (like polls) to the specific topic/chat where the command was issued.
     *   Implement processing locks to handle messages sequentially within a given conversational context.
 *   In group chats (including topics), it can operate in a "free will" mode, occasionally interjecting into conversations based on recent message context within that specific chat/topic.